 Amsterdam, strip club BonTon.

-One of the main disadvantages of working in a sex club, is that there is a lot of competition as well.
+One of the main disadvantages of working in a sex club, is that there is a lot of competition among the sex workers.

 Prostitutes in Holland are not required by law to do STD checkups.
 However a lot of them do checkups frequently and voluntary.
 There is a special STD clinic of the GG&GD (Dutch public health services) in Amsterdam where prostitutes can go for anonymous health checkups concerning venereal diseases.
 Health services stress that consistent condom use is more important than frequent or compulsory health checks.
 C

 Condoms are the best way to prevent getting STDs, and Amsterdam prostitutes are no exception.
 Condoms provide a barrier between the body and any potentially infectious fluids, thereby reducing the risk of transmission.
 In addition, condoms can also help to reduce the severity of symptoms if an STD is contracted.
 For these reasons, condoms are an essential part of protecting both Amsterdam prostitutes and their clients from STDs.
 Condoms are readily available and relatively inexpensive, making them an accessible and effective way to reduce the spread of STDs.

 Learn more about Amsterdam, Dutch culture and prostitution with the Amsterdam Audio Tours app.
 It features real stories from 22 experts, including sex workers.
 Listen to at home as a podcast.
 Or, in the Red Light District of course.DOWNLOAD APP NOW >

 Countries where prostitution is legal include Australia, Austria, Belgium, Brazil, Canada, Colombia, Denmark, Finland, France, Germany, Greece, Netherlands, New Zealand, Norway, Portugal, Spain, Sweden, Switzerland, United Kingdom and United States.